 Mobee is a mystery shopping app that asks you to rate the customer service, cleanliness and other criteria at stores in your area.
-Once you complete a “mission” by answering five to 10 questions, you get points you can redeem for gift cards, prizes or cash.
+Once you complete a “mission” by answering questions, you get points you can redeem for gift cards or prizes.

 We tried a Mobee mission at Subway that paid $8.
 Though the payouts aren’t as high as other mystery shopping companies, we can’t complain about a free sandwich!